 Ephesians 5:1-2 says this, “Be you therefore followers of God, as dear children; And walk in love, as Christ also has loved us, and has given himself for us an offering and a sacrifice to God for a sweet smelling fragrance.”

 This may primarily refer to Jesus giving himself for us on the cross.
 However, it does go deeper than that.
 Jesus himself said that he did nothing of himself but only what he saw his father do.
 “I can do nothing of myself.”
 An amazing statement!
 He was dependent upon God and he gave himself to God – for us.
 He was not a ‘campaigner’ for God.
-To be ‘campaign’ for a cause can detach you from the cause itself and author of it as you get caught up in your own agenda and the virtue of your own zeal.
+To ‘campaign’ for a cause can detach you from the cause itself and from the author of it as you get caught up in your own agenda and in the virtue of your own zeal.
 What Jesus did emanated out of his relationship with his father.
 It says in the verses above that to be a follower of God I must love as Christ loved.
 How did Christ love?
 He gave himself as a sweet smelling sacrifice to God, for our sakes, for us.
 The social gospel inverts this order.
 Believers are being encouraged, commanded no less, to give themselves to the community for God!
 This is not a matter of splitting hairs but something that affects our very relationship with God.
 Are we directed by His word and act out of our relationship with Him, or are we directed by a ‘mandate’ which turns us into campaigners on God’s behalf (rather than witnesses to His life and salvation), and as a consequence of our self-appointed activities we know little about living as a daily offering and sacrifice to God (Romans 12:1,2)!

 “We care!
 We have compassion!
 We have a passion!
 We’re enthusiastic to help you!
 We will give ourselves to you.”
 This is the declaration.
 Giving ourselves to God is something that is becoming lost today in teaching and in practice.
 Can’t we do both?
 Well, you can’t invert the order in Ephesians 5 and please God.
 You can give yourself to God and show care and compassion to others.
 Indeed it must be so!
 But the ‘social gospel’ by its very nature inevitably emphasizes one over the other!
 Why is this so?
 Because it is agenda driven and the agenda only survives by asserting itself over the great truths of Christ’s death on the cross.